 Workers who feel unsafe in the workplace will often be demotivated, and those who are injured or made all as a result of their workplace activities will require time off work which will negatively impact output.
 This can more than offset any gains that may have been made from spending on management or sales training, which defeats the whole purpose of staff development and culminates in a lot of wasted time and money.

 Therefore health and safety training needs to be viewed alongside soft skills training and business coaching as a method of improving staff performance and effectiveness, not as merely a means to comply with regulations and avoid potential fines or criminal prosecution.
 Employees who are trained in health and safety and have attended a NEBOSH General Certificate course or similar which teaches them a tremendous amount of health and safety knowledge will often find that it benefits them significantly.
 Not only will the information acquired on the course serve to keep them and their colleagues safer whilst at work, but the reduction of staff absence and increased morale will soon result in benefits to the financial bottom line.
-If you are interested in NEBOSH courses we recommend the ATC Risk Management website for NEBOSH General Certificate and other health and safety courses as there is a comprehensive choice of NEBOSH and similar qualifications available.
+If you are interested in NEBOSH courses we recommend ATC Risk Management for the NEBOSH General Certificate and other health and safety courses as there is a comprehensive choice of NEBOSH and similar qualifications available.
 Bespoke safety training programmes can also be tailored to your company's specific requirements to really improve the entire health and safety culture of your business.